ahmeterdem1/Vector/README.md

 ### What can be done with Vectorgebra?

-[Here](https://github.com/ahmeterdem1/MLgebra) is a cool little project i created with Vectorgebra.
+[Here](https://github.com/ahmeterdem1/MLgebra) is a cool little project I created with Vectorgebra.
 I want this library to be applicable to more and more bigger projects as scale.
 And this was a good test to it.
 Creating and training an ML model requires both floating point precision and good handling of high dimensional tensors.
 Here we are talking about only matrices and vectors.
 Still no tensor in this library, but in the plans of course.

-### Update notes on 2.6.0
+### Update notes on 2.7.0

-Type conversion methods added to both matrices and vectors.
-Also map and filtering methods are added.
-Those are just wrappers around basic implementations, mostly single line codes.
+Median calculating function added.

-A "submatrix" method is added to Matrix class.
-This aims to be for CNN operations in the future.
+"unique" and "isALlUnique" functions are added.

-Printing of matrices is completely redone.
-It is heavier now but much better to read.
-For faster inside look just printing the .values list will do the work.
+Permutation calculating function added.

-Slight change on matrix initialization.
-Now empty matrices can be generated.
+Sort method added to Vector class.

-Before you would need at least 1 Vector as an element to generate a matrix.
+Slight changes on argument checking in trigonometric functions and e().

 ## Vectorgebra.Vector